maickrau/GraphAligner/README.md

 Seeding:

 - `-s` External seeds.
 Load seeds from a .gam file.
 You can input multiple files with `-s file1 -s file2 ...` or `-s file1 file2 ...`
+- `--seeds-minimizer-chunksize` Minimizer seeds are grouped into chunks based on their position in the read.
+Chunk size in base pairs
+- `--seeds-minimizer-count` Minimizer seeds.
+Use the n least common minimizers from each chunk in the read. -1 for all minimizers
+- `--seeds-minimizer-length` k-mer size for minimizer seeds
+- `--seeds-minimizer-windowsize` Window size for minimizer seeds
 - `--seeds-mum-count` MUM seeds.
 Use the n longest maximal unique matches. -1 for all MUMs
 - `--seeds-mem-count` MEM seeds.
 Use the n longest maximal exact matches. -1 for all MEMs
 - `--seeds-mxm-length` MUM/MEM minimum length.
 Don't use MUMs/MEMs shorter than n